+What is a separation agreement and do we need one?

+>

-You also don’t have to have a separation order to qualify for the Sole Parent Support benefit (formerly known as the DPB).
+> You also don’t have to have a separation order to qualify for the Sole Parent Support benefit (formerly known as the DPB).

+>

-Read more about separation orders when both of you agree to separate or when one of you doesn't agree, on the Family Justice website.
+> Read more about separation orders when both of you agree to separate or when one of you doesn't agree, on the Family Justice website.

+>

-Can we separate without getting lawyers or the Family Court involved?
+> Can we separate without getting lawyers or the Family Court involved?

+>

-It depends on whether any issues arise which require going to court.
+> It depends on whether any issues arise which require you to go to court.

+>

-You may need to go to the Family Court to:
+> You may need to go to the Family Court to:

+>

-If the judge allows or directs you to have legal representation and you can’t afford a lawyer, you can apply for legal aid if you are eligible.
+> If the judge allows or directs you to have legal representation and you can’t afford a lawyer, you may be eligible for legal aid.

+>

-What do I need to do to get a divorce?
+> What do I need to do to get a divorce?

+>

-To get a divorce, you need to apply to the Family Court.
-The only grounds for divorce is that your marriage has broken down and is at an end – and the only way to prove this is by living apart for at least two years.
-Note that this can include brief periods of living together for a total of three months or less if the court is satisfied that these were attempts at getting back together and reconcile during this time.
+> To get a divorce, you need to apply to the Family Court.
+The only grounds for divorce is that your relationship has broken down and is at an end – and the only way to prove this to the Court is by living apart for at least two years.
+Note that this can include brief periods of living together for a total of up to three months - but the court must be satisfied that these were attempts at getting back together.

+>

-Once you’ve been separated for two years you can contact the Family Court to apply for dissolution of marriage.
-You and your spouse can apply together with a joint application, or you can apply alone.
+> Once you’ve been separated for two years you can contact the Family Court to apply for a dissolution order.
+You can apply together with a joint application, or you can apply alone.
 The process for applying varies depending on whether you are applying jointly or singly, and – in the latter case - whether the other party agrees or disagrees with your divorce application.

+>

-You can apply for a dissolution order using forms on the Family Court website or your nearest courthouse.
+> You can apply for a dissolution order using forms on the Family Court website or your nearest courthouse.
 There is a fee of around $210 to apply for a dissolution (you can apply for a fee waiver if you can’t afford the fee).

+>

-You will also need to include a sworn written statement (affidavit) with your application, stating that;
+> You will also need to include a sworn written statement (affidavit) with your application, stating that;